 '''

+Please note that using RNS Resources for large file

+#

 transfers is not recommended, since compression,

 encryption and hashmap sequencing can take a long time #

-on systems with slow CPUs, which will probably result #
+on systems with slow CPUs, which will probably result

 in the client timing out before the resource sender

 can complete preparing the resource.

 If you need to transfer large files, use the Bundle

 class instead, which will automatically slice the data #

 into chunks suitable for packing as a Resource.

 import os

 import sys

 import time

 import threading

 import argparse

 import RNS

 import RNS.vendor.umsgpack as umsgpack

 Let's define an app name.
 We'll use this for all

 destinations we create.
 Since this echo example

 is part of a range of example utilities, we'll put

 them all within the app namespace "example_utilities"

 APP_NAME = "example_utilities"

 We'll also define a default timeout, in seconds

-APP\TIMEOUT = 45.0
+APP TIMEOUT = 45.0

-serve path = None
+serve_path = None

 This initialisation is executed when the users chooses

 to run as a server

 def server(configpath, path):

 We must first initialise Reticulum

 reticulum = RNS.Reticulum(configpath)

 Randomly create a new identity for our file server

 server_identity = RNS.Identity()

 global serve_path

 serve_path = path

 We create a destination that clients can connect to.
 We

-want clients to create links to this destination, so we
+want clients to create links to this destination. so we

 need to create a "single" destination type.

-server destination = RNS.Destination(
+server_destination = RNS.Destination(

+'''

+'''

 server_identity,

 RNS.Destination.IN,

-'''

-'''

 RNS.Destination.SINGLE,

-APP_NAME,

-"filetransfer",
+APP_NAME.

+"filetransfer".

 "server"

+)

 We configure a function that will get called every time

 a new client creates a link to this destination.

 server_destination.set_link_established_callback(client_connected)

 Everything's ready!

 Let's Wait for client requests or user input

 announceLoop(server_destination)

 def announceLoop(destination):

 Let the user know that everything is ready

 RNS.log("File server "+RNS.prettyhexrep(destination.hash)+" running")

 RNS.log("Hit enter to manually send an announce (Ctrl-C to quit)")

 We enter a loop that runs until the users exits.

 If the user hits enter, we will announce our server

 destination on the network, which will let clients

 know how to create messages directed towards it.

 while True:

 entered = input()

 destination.announce()

 RNS.log("Sent announce from "+RNS.prettyhexrep(destination.hash))

 Here's a convenience function for listing all files

 in our served directory

-def list_files():
+def list files():

 We add all entries from the directory that are

-actual files. and does not start with "."
+actual files, and does not start with "."

 global serve_path

 return [file for file in os.listdir(serve_path) if os.path.isfile(os.path.join(serve

-→path, file)) and file[:1] != "."]
+\rightarrow path, file)) and file[:1] != "."]

 When a client establishes a link to our server

 destination, this function will be called with

 a reference to the link.
 We then send the client

 a list of files hosted on the server.

 def client_connected(link):

 Check if the served directory still exists

 if os.path.isdir(serve_path):

 RNS.log("Client connected, sending file list...")

 link.set_link_closed_callback(client_disconnected)

 We pack a list of files for sending in a packet

 data = umsgpack.packb(list_files())

-Check the size of the packed data

 '''